- Common Name

 - Life Span

-- Circumpolar in subantarctic and Antarctic waters; avoid pack ice
+- Circumpolar in subantarctic and Antarctic waters; avoiding pack ice

 - Colonies can be inland or coastal on Antarctic and subantarctic island and peninsulas.
 Tend to breed on ice-free ground on beaches, in valleys, on inland hills, and on cliff tops.

-- During deep dives, gentoo penguins reduce their heart rate from 80–100 beats per minute (bpm) down to 20 bpm.
+During deep dives, gentoo penguins reduce their heart rate from 80 to 100 beats per minute (bpm) down to 20 bpm.

 Ecology and Conservation